AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.
 3. Click the **Send Alert** button and then click the Send Alert slider so that it slides to the right.
 4. In the ThreatGuard Configuration dialog, click Add Recipients.
 Select the email address destination to which you want to send ThreatGuard alerts.
 Repeat this for each recipient you want to receive the alert.
 5. Click **CONFIRM**.
 ThreatGuard alerts are enabled.
-When a threat IP is detected in a traffic flow, CoPilot will now send a notification to the email or Webhook system you specified.
+When a threat IP is detected in a traffic flow, CoPilot will now send a notification to the email you specified.
 The notification will state the threat IP that was detected in the blocked traffic.
 6. (Optional) Verify that ThreatGuard alerts are enabled: A) From the sidebar, click Notifications.
 B) In the Configured Alerts list, locate the entry with the name **ThreatGuard Alert** that has the condition **When Threat IP Detected**.
 This entry validates that alerts are enabled.
 7. (Optional) Enable ThreatGuard blocking.
 After alerts are enabled, you can opt to enable ThreatGuard blocking.
 See Enable ThreatGuard Blocking for instructions.
 When ThreatGuard blocking is enabled, Aviatrix Controller pushes down firewall policies to block threat-IP associated traffic as soon as it is detected.